ndurai2006/Pizzaprices/README.md

 # Pizzaprices
-Python script for calculating the price of a pizza
+Python script for calculating the price of a pizza.

 Description:

 Write a program that allows the user to calculate the price of a pizza.
 A pizza has: